Want to ease the strain of changing diapers on a squirmy, (sometimes uncooperative) baby? Do so with these 16 changing table essentials.

 9. Baby Powder

-Baby powder is soft on baby’s skin, helps absorb excess moisture, and best of all, it provides some extra freshness.
+Baby powder is soft on baby’s skin, helps absorb excess moisture, and provides some extra freshness.

 Freshen up baby’s booty between changes with a nice sprinkle of baby powder.